nickheyer/DiscoFlix/README.md

 #### *You will need to get the IP address of the computer hosting DiscoFlix.
 On Windows, you would typically type `ipconfig` on the host machine and look for your `ipv4`.*

-> If you are hosting DiscoFlix (using Docker) on the same machine that you are hosting Radarr & Sonarr, you won't be able to access your Radarr & Sonarr using `http://localhost:<port>`, as that would be referencing the localhost of the docker container itself.
+> If you are hosting DiscoFlix (using Docker) on the same machine that you are hosting Radarr & Sonarr, you might not be able to access your Radarr & Sonarr using `http://localhost:<port>`, as that would be referencing the localhost of the docker container itself.
 Instead, use `http://host.docker.internal:<port>` - consider this the `localhost` of the machine hosting the docker container.
+In some cases, this may not be an issue.

 #### *If you would like to access DiscoFlix remotely, as in not on the same network as the host machine, you will need to do some port forwarding to expose port 5454 to the internet.
 Run into trouble?
 Feel free to join the [Discord](https://discord.com/invite/6Z9yKTbsrP)!*